Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.AspNetCore.md

     For more details on ASP.NET views and variants, see [here](https://learn.microsoft.com/en-us/azure/azure-app-configuration/feature-management-dotnet-reference#view).
 * Updated `Microsoft.FeatureManagement` reference to `4.0.0`.
 See the [release notes](./Microsoft.Featuremanagement.md) for more information on the changes.
+* Added support for .NET 9 as a target framework.

 ### Breaking Change